Land-CRAFT/landcraft_admin_chatbot/README.md

 - Verify internet connection for external resources

 ### **For Content Updates**
-- Contact the Land-CRAFT project administrators
+- Contact the repository owner
 - Submit pull requests for resource additions
 - Report broken or outdated links